 Inran Naru Ichizoku: Dai Isshō – Chijin-tachi no Tawamure, 2004

-Released in 2004, The Japanese Wife Next Door and its other half – both directed by Yutaka Ikejima and featuring many of the same cast members – created an interesting scenario in their presenting of two parallel storylines, which asked what would happen if Takashi did chose the other girl instead?
+Released in 2004, The Japanese Wife Next Door and its other half – both directed by Yutaka Ikejima and featuring many of the same cast members – created an interesting scenario via their presentation of two parallel storylines, which asked what would happen if Takashi did choose the other girl instead?
 Here though it’s all about Takashi and Sakura, two people seemingly perfect for one another, but who are about to find out that their own personal beliefs are at totally opposite ends of the spectrum.